 Eat a Heart-Healthy Diet

-When most people hear the phrase “heart-healthy diet”, they think of egg-white omelettes, a salad with no dressing or similar low-fat, low-cholesterol fare.
-But if you’ve been reading this series, or my blog in general, you know better.
-The “Paleo Template” approach I’ve written about here is an excellent starting place.
+The “Paleo Template” approach I’ve written about here is an excellent starting place to improve your heart health.
 It includes all of the necessary micronutrients in their most bioavailable form, emphasizes an optimal balance of fats, eliminates highly processed and refined foods, and reduces other food toxins that interfere with nutrient absorption.
-On the other hand, the American Heart Association’s “heart healthy” diet emphasizes nutrient-poor foods such as whole grains and vegetable oil, and unnecessarily restricts nutrient-dense foods like red meat, animal fat and cholesterol.
+On the other hand, the American Heart Association’s “heart-healthy” diet emphasizes nutrient-poor foods such as whole grains and vegetable oil, and unnecessarily restricts nutrient-dense foods like red meat, animal fat and cholesterol.

 But which version of the “Paleo Template” is best for preventing heart disease?
 In this series we’ve been focusing on LDL particle number as one of the primary drivers of atherosclerosis.
 We also discussed the five main causes of elevated LDL-P, including insulin/leptin resistance, genetics, poor thyroid function, infections and leaky gut.
 If you have elevated LDL-P while on a Paleo diet, the key is to first discover what’s causing it and then tailor your diet accordingly.
 In this article, I’m going to focus on insulin/leptin resistance and genetics, since those are the two most common causes of elevated LDL-P that I see in my practice.